Ordering and delivery

 A lien is any money owed on a car.
 If a lien is registered properly, it may be enforceable against future vehicle owners.
 What that means is that if you buy a car that has an enforceable lien against it, you are responsible for the cost of that lien.

-Still not clear?
-You’re not the only one – watch this video to learn more about liens and why this is such an important thing to know before you make a used car purchase.
+Still have some questions?
+You can find more information here about liens and why this is such an important thing to know before you make a used car purchase.

 Absolutely.
 CARFAX Canada's order pages are hosted under a secure network that supports 128-bit encryption, meaning that plain text is scrambled during transmission so others can’t read it.